Srimany123/websiteChangeDetection/README.md

 To begin with manual installation

 <div>
+  for any kind installation first we have to update the linux environment and then upgrade it to latest rolling.
   <pre>
     sudo apt update && sudo apt upgrade</pre>
+  after we completed upgrading,
   <pre>
     sudo chmod +x *</pre>
   <pre>